wetbadger/Bookolab/README.md

 # 📖 The Distributed Ledger Novel (Collaborative Book App)

 A real-time, multi-user collaborative writing engine where an infinite book is composed word-by-word.
 This application bypasses traditional blob/text-storage paradigms by rendering a single continuous book using an un-fractured **Distributed Linear Linked List Map** across a Spring Boot microservice mesh and a reactive Vue 3 client.
+Linked lists are used because insertion time is O(1) and there could be a lot of insertions happening simultaneously.

 ---